-Steps Some questions to explore Your note Identification of policy issues What are the problems you are dealing with?
-Whom do these problems affect?
+Co ncepts Some of the questions dealt with in this chapter 1.
+Identification of policy issues What are the problems you are dealing with?
+Who do these problems affect?
 What are the main policy issues in relation to selected problems - i.e., absence of policy, inadequate policy, or improper enforcement of policy?
-Identification of key actors and institutions Who are the direct decision makers?
+2. Identification of key actors and institutions Who are the direct decision makers?
 Who influences the decision makers?
 Are policy makers and interest groups showing interest in bringing about change?
 What position and opinion do they have?
 What resources do they have?
 3. Analysis of policy environment Can people participate in policy decisions?
 What channels exist for them?
 What is the location of key decisions?
 Who controls the decisions?
 Are the selected issues becoming of interest to people?
-Are the various channels of the media highlighting the issues?
+Are the various media channels highlighting the issues?
 What is the priority of the current government?
 What is the history of these issues?
 What changes are occurring in the political arena?
 Is the election coming closer?
-Summary of policy findings What are the direct causes of the problems you have selected?
+4. Summary of policy findings What are the direct causes of the problems you have selected?
 What are the positions and opinions of policy makers?
 What is the attitude of policy makers?
 5. Identification of options for policy change What are the impacts you desire from policy change?
 What are your best options for policy change?
 What will happen if nothing is done?
 What options are likely to get public support?
 Who will lead the advocacy process for which policy options?